 Element / Item # Finding TTC Accept or Reject Safety Improvement Initiative / Rationale for Rejection Date Due (dd/mm/yyyy) Individual Responsible (Position and Dept if applicable) Status Closed Date (dd/mm/yyyy) 3/4 The TTC does not have a national rail regulator for system safety - only a regulator for Occupational Health and Safety of the Workforce.
 This makes self-regulation by the TTC all the more important as the Commission relies on its own initiatives to advance its role as a safe, efficient and effective transportation provider in and around the City of Toronto.
 Accordingly, it is incumbent upon TTC's management to adopt published Standards and Recommended Practices for rail and bus in an effort to become "defensible" for its action(s).
 Evidence exists to demonstrate that some Departments have made the effort to examine published Standards and Recommended Practices, such as ISO and APTA, and conducted a gap analysis to provide assurance they meet / exceed the elements provided.
 However, the examination / gap analysis has not been formally applied across the Commission.
 APTA recommends the adoption of applicable standards by TTC.
+On the job injury reduction goals are set by the department managers and reviewed twice a month.
+The Corporate level of the organization receives a report out of the number of incidents, lost work days cases, and lost work days etc. If an injury occurs, the new Incident Investigation (Level 1 & 2) Report process is followed only at the department level.
+The setting of goals and reviewing them to reduce employee injuries at the department level should be on a common database to allow for trending and analysis across the agency.
+APTA recommends rolling up both data and actions taken at the department tevel to make them visible at the corporate level enabling a strategic approach and providing lessons learned that could benefit all operating departments.
 The SHE Management System is based on the OHSAS 18000 standard and for each element, reference is made to applicable standards and best practices.
 In future, we will explicitly state the applicable standard being referenced for each element of the managed system.
 The establishment of goals and objectives for injury reduction has not been done consistently across TTC in the past.
 A new element in the SHE Management System to establish a formal and mandatory process is now in the comment and approval process.
 This process would establish a Corporate Review of performance leading to a standard set of annual goals to be cascaded throughout the organization.
 This process will parallel the budget process beginning in fiscal 2016.
 It will be considered complete upon the launch of the Review process.
 We currently have a common database for data and as noted in Finding #1 are developing a common database 27/06/2015 J. O'Grady, CSO J. O'Grady, CSO 8/18/2015 for corrective actions.